vercel/mcp-handler/README.md

 ## Integrating into your client

 When you want to use it in your MCP client of choice:

+Depending on the version of your client application, remote MCP's may need to use [mcp-remote](https://www.npmjs.com/package/mcp-remote) to proxy Streamble HTTP into Stdio.

 ### Claude Desktop